egmp7/Seratium/readme.md

 2. Drag and drop a file from a main window
 3. Drag and drop a file from the playlist

 Each option invokes the controller DJAudioPlayer load method that receives a URL argument.
-This method creates the reader source for the AudioTransportSource class which allows controlling the audio.
+This method creates a reader source for the AudioTransportSource class which allows controlling the audio.

 ```
 void DJAudioPlayer::loadURL(URL audioURL)